-The next Eaquals annual international conference will be held in Tallinn, Estonia on 27-29th April 2023.
+The next Eaquals annual international conference will be held in Lisbon, Portugal from 11th-13th April 2024.

-Eaquals Online 2022
+Eaquals Online 2023

-Eaquals Online welcomed participants to the online training sessions which ran over two days on 21st-22nd October 2022.
+Eaquals Online welcomed participants to the online conference which ran over two days on 6th-7th October 2023.

 The event was officially opened by Eaquals Executive Director, Lou McLaughlin, and Eaquals Chair, Thom Kiddle, who highlighted the main themes of the event and reflected on ongoing developments in the sector.